kkinnear/zprint/README.md

 The last zprint release built with Clojure 1.8 was [zprint "0.4.15"].

-In addition to the zprint dependency, you also need to include the library when using Clojure 1.8:
+In addition to the zprint dependency, you also need to include the following library when using Clojure 1.8:

 ```
 [clojure-future-spec "1.9.0-alpha17"]